CrunchyData/pg_featureserv/hugo/content/usage/security.md

 ```

 To support different access patterns, create different users with access to different tables/functions.
-Then run multiple service instances, connecting with those different users.
+Then, run multiple service instances, connecting with those different users.

-## Table and View Access
+## Table and view access

 If your tables are in a schema other than `public`, you must also grant usage on that schema to your user.
 ```sql